igabriel85/modaclouds-loadbalancer-controller/README.md

 It is important to note that it is only an early prototype.
 No guarantees are given for its use.
 Furthermore it may be subject to significant changes from version to version.

 ## Change Log
+* v0.2.7-alpha
+  * added resources to upload security certificates
+  * added resources to upload haproxy configuration files
+    * use environmental variables for Enpoint IP, Enpoint port Min and Max, pid.
+    * for futher details see `GET` `/v1/haproxy/variables`
 * v0.2.5-alpha
  * listen port check implemented
  * code refactoring